 An Ounce of Prevention

-Little good has come out of the COVID-19 pandemic, but there are some silver linings.
-One is the increased adoption of virtual healthcare services and delivery systems.
+One of the silver linings of the COVID-19 pandemic was the increased adoption of virtual healthcare services and delivery systems.
 This includes remote patient monitoring, or RPM.
-Remote patient monitoring was a concept foreign to most individuals before the health crisis, but that is slowly changing as providers increasingly adopt the service and order it for their patients.
-Yet many people still lack a firm understanding of remote patient monitoring, so we thought it would be helpful to dedicate a blog that focuses on the RPM definition, including providing an RPM meaning in medical terms and contrasting the concept of remote patient monitoring with other terms often associated with it.
+Remote patient monitoring was a concept foreign to most individuals before the health crisis, but that is rapidly changing as providers increasingly adopt the service and enroll their patients.
+Yet many people still lack a firm understanding of remote patient monitoring, so we thought it would be helpful to dedicate a blog that focuses on the definition of RPM and contrasts the concept of remote patient monitoring with other terms frequently associated with it.